 Acids and Bases: formulas & examples

-Binary acids that have hydrogen combined with an atom form either group 7A or 6A.
-The examples of binary acids are:
+Binary acids are acids that have hydrogen combined with an atom form either group 7A or 6A.
+The examples of binary acids are

 HF, HCl, HBr, HI, H2S and H2O.